jsmyth1423/tinderbooks-project4-client/readme.md

 ## Lessons Learned:
 1. As mentioned above, setting the scope of the project is really difficult.
 Coming from Project 3 I thought I could do a lot more than was possible for me in the time given.

 2. Some concepts aren't nearly as simple as they seem.
 Doing another project with a like/favourite button was definitely a tough one especially on a solo project.
-That as well as my aim to have actual swipable elements (hence the name of the idea!).
-I tried implementing this solely with my own CSS but it was really hard to make it responsive so I went with a more simplistic but function design.
+That as well as my aim to have actual swipeable elements (hence the name of the idea!).
+I tried implementing this solely with my own CSS but it was really hard to make it responsive so I went with a more simplistic but functional design.

 ---